 Task No Task Responsibility Resources Required Time Line 1 Implement detailed inspection program for building components as per Conquest condition parameters.
 Strategic Assets Coordinator In-house / External 12 months 2 Review the accuracy and currency of asset data.
-Strategic Assets Coordinator In-house 12 months 3 Develop 4 year work program for renewals for all buildings assets.
-Strategic Assets Coordinator/ Asset Renewal Planner In-house 12 months 4 The accuracy of the information provided by Council's Predictor Model and used to inform this Buildings AM Plan, depends on the accuracy of the data used to inform the model.
-It is essential that Council perform on-going quality control to validate building condition data, risk data and consumption values stored in Predictor.
+Strategic Assets Coordinator In-house 12 months 3 Develop 2024-25 Building works program by using portfolio priority parameters and must be done, should be done and could be done approach Strategic Assets Coordinator/ Asset Renewal Planner In-house 12 months 4 The accuracy of the information provided by Council's Predictor Model and used to inform this Buildings AM Plan, depends on the accuracy of the data used to inform the model.
+It is essential that Council perform ongoing quality control to validate building condition data, risk data and consumption values stored in Predictor.
 Strategic Assets Coordinator and Asset Systems & Strategy Engineer In-house 12 months 5 Financial information used to inform this Buildings AM Plan bundles the operational costs and maintenance costs together.
 Splitting of these costs will allow more in-depth analysis and accurate modelling.
 Management Accountant In-house 12 months 6 Review of unit rates and asset valuations.
-Strategic Assets Coordinator In-house 12 months 7 Review of capital renewal and maintenance strategies.
+Strategic Assets Coordinator In-house 12 months 7 Develop and implement Lite Asset Management Plan for all high- profile community Facilities such as Stadium, swimming Pools etc. Asset Renewal Planner/Program Engineer In-house 12 months 7 Review of capital renewal and maintenance strategies.
 Executive Manager, Infrastructure In-house 12 months 8 Maintain an annual review of the AM Plan incorporating an update of service level performance, financial projections, and risk.
 Strategic Assets Coordinator In-house / External 12 months